ASHISH26940/Dev_Dynamos/README.md

 * In the landing page we can see the landing animation.
 * It is then followed by awwarness towards ragging and how to prevent it.
 * It has been tried to be Follow the UI / UX track for the hackathon

+## Challenge we ran into

+* Due to sudden illness two of the very important members of our team could not participate until the end.
+* First time collaboration and some miscommunication made delay in the progress.
+* Were very much new to UI / UX design so building some minimalistic design took our time.

+## Built With
+* HTML,CSS - Frontend part
+* JS - For Animation and Stuff